 Absolutely.
 People are finding other places to work, rather than behind a desk and a computer, such as restaurants and cafes.
-We’ve introduced influences from these into workspaces, for example creating more open spaces at Sea Containers Houses, with has been very welcome and successful.
+We’ve introduced influences from these into workspaces, for example creating more open spaces at Sea Containers Houses, which has been very welcome and successful.

 Clients in the creative industry put a lot of emphasis on creating a relaxed environment that stimulates people as a means to attract employees.
 Spaces are taking on different uses all the time.
 Ogilvy & Mather introduced a particularly wide staircase, for example, which has come to act as an auditorium for presentations, relaxed meetings and so on.
 These types of social activities are proven to be extremely valuable in how we exchange ideas.

 What are you currently working on?